shahidhk/iitm-network-auth-app/README.md

 - Keep the application open to maintain the login session.
 - Use the logout button to terminate the session.
 - Note: each login session is valid for 10 minutes.
 The application refresh the session every 9 minutes.
 Hence, even if you close the application, the session maybe valid for at-most 10 minutes, unless you logout.
-- The app will automatically download and install updates.
+- The app will automatically download and install updates on Windows and Mac.
+- New updates will be shown at the bottom, click that to download.

 ## Privacy and Security